· ·

 Using Ivy

-As ivy is a prominent feature of the garden at Hidden Bluff, growing in many places I decided to feature it indoors as well.
-Faux ivy sprigs are often tucked into decor to give body and texture to an arrangement.
-Additionally, I decided an ivy wreath would be nice as well, so I created this one.
-Moss is another thing we have a lot of at Hidden Bluff.
+As ivy is a prominent feature of the garden at Hidden Bluff, growing in many places, I decided to feature it indoors as well.
+Faux ivy sprigs are often tucked into decor to add body and texture to an existing arrangement.
+Additionally, I decided an ivy wreath would be lovely, so I created one.
+Moss is another resource we have in abundance at Hidden Bluff.
 It grows luxuriantly well in our climate.
-So, naturally some moss is tucked into the wreath.
-The ivy and moss make a rich and more natural-looking wreath for your home decor.
+So, naturally, some moss is tucked into the wreath.
+The ivy and moss create a rich and natural-looking wreath for your home decor.
+Please note: The following project is made with faux ivy, as real ivy does not hold up well over time.

 Make an Ivy Wreath

-Using just a few craft materials (no glue!) and about 10 minutes you can create this lovely asymmetrical wreath!
+Using just a few craft materials (no glue!) and about 10 minutes, you can create this lovely asymmetrical wreath!
+Note: this project uses faux ivy.

 • 1 grapevine wreath